 Emotional trauma is often the silent trauma that no one really talks about.

 We generally think as a society that we have to “just get over it” when we have been treated poorly by others.
-The same way some may expect us to “just calm down” from anxiety or “just cheer up” from depression.
+The same way some may expect us to “just calm down” from anxiety (see anxiety therapy for more information about anxiety) or “just cheer up” from depression (see what to expect in depression therapy).

 Have you ever have been told, “Stop blaming your parents or ex for everything”?
-Well, you can and you should if they caused you emotional (or physical) trauma.
+Well, you can and you should if they caused you emotional (or physical) trauma (see trauma/ptsd therapy).
 With any form of trauma, it is actually healthier to blame the other person.
 They did it – not you.
 It is their fault.

-Often, the effects of emotional trauma are longer-lasting, become engrained belies about ourselves, evoke PTSD (or other related trauma/stressor disorders), and can overall affect the way we see ourselves and connect with others.
+Often, the effects of emotional trauma are longer-lasting, become ingrained beliefs about ourselves, evoke PTSD (or other related trauma/stressor disorders), and can overall affect the way we see ourselves and connect with others.

 Perhaps before found this article, you didn’t even realize you were the survivor of emotional trauma.
 But how do you know if you have experienced an emotionally traumatic event?